radgrad/docusaurus2/docs/radgrad2/datamodel/class-hierarchy.md

 sidebar_label: Class Hierarchy
 ---

-Recall that every MongoDB collection is encapsulated by a Javascript class with the same name.
+Recall that every MongoDB collection is encapsulated by a Typescript class with the same name.

 As we implemented this encapsulation, we observed that there was common functionality that could be abstracted out into a set of four superclasses: